libp2p/specs/pubsub/gossipsub/partial-messages.md

 ## Partial Message Gossip

-Partial Messages can replace Gossipsub's IHAVE/IWANT with a message that provides more context (via the Group ID) and allows for partial responses.
+Partial Messages SHOULD replace Gossipsub's IHAVE/IWANT with a message that provides more context (via the Group ID) and allows for partial responses.

 When Gossiping, a node that supports partial messages SHOULD NOT send an `IHAVE`